mbodm/WAUZ/README.md

 ### How it works
 - Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some folder.
 - Start WAUZ
-- Select the folder which contains the downloaded addon zip files (Source-Folder).
+- Select the folder which contains the addon zip files (Source-Folder).
 Typically some temporary download folder.
 - Select the folder to unzip the addons into (Destination-Folder).
 Typically the World of Warcraft AddOns folder.
 - Press the "Unzip" button.
 - Hint: Bookmark all the direct download sites, for every addon, in your browser.
 Especially for https://www.curseforge.com you can bookmark an addon´s download site directly.
 The addon download immediately starts, after clicking the bookmark.
 This helps a lot to get all the latest addon versions very fast, without much effort, and you quickly have all of them in a single folder.
 The process of manually unzipping them is way more time consuming.
 But that´s the moment when WAUZ comes to rescue. :wink: